 This course explores the key characteristics of organizational behavior in a global setting.
-It will focus on differing cultural views that effect both teamwork and business environments internationally.
+It will focus on differing cultural views that affect both teamwork and business environments internationally.
 The course also covers in depth group focus and teamwork, motivation, and human resource management.
+3 semester credits skills.
+It covers the various methods used by companies to provide an environment that promotes effective leadership qualities in their workforce.
+The course also covers areas of effective feedback, developing relationships, job assignments, and evaluation of leadership development.
 3 semester credits